wp-statistics/wp-statistics/readme.txt

 Donate link: http://iran98.org/donate/
 Tags: statistics, stats, visit, visitors, chart, browser, blog, today, yesterday, week, month, yearl, total, post, page, sidebar, summary, feedburner, hits, pagerank, google, alexa, live visit
 Requires at least: 3.0
-Tested up to: 3.6
+Tested up to: 3.7.1
-Stable tag: 3.2
+Stable tag: 4.0
+License: GPL2

 Complete statistics for your blog.

 == Description ==
-A perfect plugin for your blog visitors statistics.
+A perfect plugin for your blog visitor statistics.

-With this plugin, you can get hit full blog.
-Visitors and visits your blog from today to 1 year before you can get!
-Many features have been added to the new version of the plugin and the previous problems have been resolved.
-Statistics report on the screen can also view statistics with graphs.
+Track Visitor and visit statistics to your blog for today and keep up to a year of history!

+On screen statistics report a graphs are easily viewed through the admin interface.

+Lots of new features and bugfixes, please see the change log for a complete description of what's changed.

+This product includes GeoLite2 data created by MaxMind, available from http://www.maxmind.com.

 Features: